BMilanovic/performance-testing/README.md

 ### Usage

-1. Run in the main directory:
+1. Build the project with Maven.
+Run in the main directory:
 > mvn install

 2. Start an application server with EE 8 support (Wildfly 15)